BestEnemies/AIiLight/OTA-Updates.md

   `platformio run --target upload --environment %environment% --upload-port=%hostname%`

-where %environment% is the ota environment ("dev-ota" or "prod-ota") and %hostname% the hostname (or IP address) of your Ai-Thinker RGBW Light bulb.
+where %environment% is the ota environment ("dev-ota" or "prod-ota") and %hostname% the hostname (or IP address) of your Ai-Thinker LED RGBW light.

 _Checkout the [[Building Environments]] page to understand the preconfigured environments._